TheMarex/prosem/Niklaus/RandomWalk.md

 Interestingly, simlar to the open question $P = NP$ it is also still undecied whether
 $L = NL$.

-To get a better understanding what you can do with a TM that has a logarithmic space bound, consider the following examples:
+To get a better understanding what you can do with a TM that has a logarithmic space bound, consider the following example:

-FIXME

 Writing down all occurences of a symbol in the input
-  ~ Intuitively one would argue that this pronlems requires a TM that visits each character
+  ~ Intuitively one would argue that this problem requires a TM that visits each character at least once, thus this problem has a space complexity $\Omega (n)$.
+But since we only cound head movements on our *working tape*, the actualy space requirement is the space we need for noting how often the symbol has occured so far, which is in $O(\log n)$.

 ## $NL \subseteq P$

 In this section we want to assert where NL is placed in the complexity hierarchy.
 It should be clear that $L \subseteq NL$ and $P \subseteq NP$, so we are mainly interested in placing $NL$ in that hierarchy.
 As it turns out, we can show that $NL \subseteq P$.
 Actually we can show much more:

-\begin{thm}
+\vspace{0.5cm}\begin{thm}
 \label{poly-running-time}
 Every turing machine that only needs logarithmic-bounded space for its computation and halts, also has a poly-bounded running time.
 \end{thm}